versatica/mediasoup/doc/RTCP.md

 ### REMB (for now a subtype of AFB)

 In future, this information is to be consumed by the local RTP Senders in order to adapt their transmission rate to the availability of the remote RTP receivers.
+REMB RTCP is generated locally based on the remote bitrate estimation.

 ## Mediasoup internal behaviour for each type of RTCP